Cross-domain trust setups with Cloud-Delivered Firewall Management Center

 • Realm and directory for any domain in eastforest.example.com that contains users you want to control with access control policy

-Each realm in the example has one domain controller, which is configured in the management center as a directory.
+Each realm in the example has one domain controller, which is configured in the Cloud-Delivered Firewall Management Center as a directory.
 The directories in this example are configured as follows:

 • forest.example.com